What's On in France 2022

 NANTES MUSIC FESTIVAL

 Nantes has held a classical music festival named La Folle Journée since 1995.
 For five days there are around 250 classical music concerts of fairly short duration (45 minutes) at an affordable price.
-Most of the concerts take place at Nantes Convention Centre running from 30/01 till 03/02.
+Most of the concerts take place at Nantes Convention Centre running from 26/01 to 30/01.

 In Burgundy, the winegrowers at each village gather at the end of January to thank the patron saint for the wine harvest and ask for his protection for the future harvest.
 This wine festival has ancient roots that date back to the Middle Ages & involves a procession, meals & wine tasting.
-This year the festival is held in Vezelay on 26th & 27th January.
+This year the festival is held in Corpeau on 29th & 30th January.

 LA FOLLE JOURNEE

-La Folle Journee is a classical music festival held in Nantes from 1st Jan to 2nd Feb.
+La Folle Journee is a classical music festival normally held in Nantes in January.
 For 3 days there are around 250 classical music concerts of fairly short duration (45 minutes) at an affordable price.
 Most of the concerts take place at Nantes Convention Centre.
 The aim of this event is to promote renewed enthusiasm in classical music and make it accessible to a wider audience.
+Festival takes place from 26th till 30th January.

 SHORT FILM FESTIVAL

 The Clermont Ferrand Short Film Festival is the world's biggest event dedicated to short films.
 With 13 cinemas, over 3,000 certified professionals and 150,000 admissions, Clermont Ferrand (in Auvergne) is also the second biggest film festival in France after Cannes.
-Runs from 31st Jan - 8th February.
+Runs from 28th January till 5th February.

 VIN JAUNE FESTIVAL

-The Yellow Wine festival takes place in Lons le Saunier in the Jura from 1st till 2nd February.
+The Yellow Wine festival normally takes place in Lons le Saunier in the Jura in February.
 The festival is to celebrate vin jaune, a type of white wine that is matured in oak casks after being fermented.
 The aim of the event is to help people discover and appreciate this wine, which is known for its almost indefinite keeping potential.
+Postponed till 2nd & 3rd April.

-The Carnival starts on 27th February evening with the parade on Place de la Réunion and continues until Sunday evening.
+The Carnival starts Iin the evening with the parade on Place de la Réunion and continues until Sunday evening.
 Throughout the weekend there are processions of decorated floats, accompanied by fifes and drums.
 People in fancy dress follow the procession in a festive and friendly atmosphere.
 At night, the carnival-goers gather for live music in the carnival's partner restaurants and bars.
+Takes place 3rd - 6th March

-This carnival takes place in Annecy & runs from 6/03 till 8/03.
-For three days, several hundred masks from all over Europe parade and pose in the streets of the old town, by the lake, on Le Pâquier field, in the Jardins de l'Europe gardens or along the canals, in customary silence.
+This carnival takes place in Annecy & runs for three days, several hundred masks from all over Europe parade and pose in the streets of the old town, by the lake, on Le Pâquier field, in the Jardins de l'Europe gardens or along the canals, in customary silence.
 Everyone vies to have the most colourful and eye-catching costume, and to display the most decorations and creativity.
+Takes place 11th - 13th March

 MONTE CARLO ARTS FESTIVAL